S99C/e-commerce-dashoard/README.md

 # e-commerce-dashoard
+## Objective
-A power BI report to analyse the sales from the e-commerce dataset and to identify key insights from the order and product details.
+A power BI report to analyse the sales from the e-commerce company dataset and to identify key insights from the order and product details.